Getting Started

 What you'll do

-This page mirrors what the onboarder in the ArchAgents Portal runs through the browser.
+Sign up, install the CLI, set up your customer-facing agent, invite your first customer.
+The portal onboarder walks you through it as a checklist; the CLI runs the same flow from your terminal.
 Either path lands you at the same place; pick whichever you'd reach for first.

 macOS